Barbi Benton: Career

+Benton achieved some success as a recording artist, hitting the country charts in the mid 1970s.
+After beginning her career on Playboy Records in 1974, her record "Brass Buckles" (1975) was a top-five hit on Billboard's country singles chart.
+Follow-up singles charted modestly through 1976.
+Her third album, Something New, was oriented more towards the pop market, and featured her only single that made the pop charts, "Staying Power" (which "bubbled under" at #108).

-Benton achieved some success as a recording artist.
-Her record "Brass Buckles" (1975) was a top-five hit on Billboard's country singles chart.
-Benton has recorded eight albums, the last of which she personally produced in 1979.
-She also composed the songs, sang them, and played piano.
-One of her better-known songs was "Ain't That Just the Way" (1976).
-It was a number one hit in Sweden for five weeks, was also a major hit for Lutricia McNeal in 1996, and was recorded by the Dutch singer Patricia Paay under the title Poor Jeremy in 1977.
+Her final country album Ain't That Just the Way (1978) was released only in Scandinavia; the title track was a number one hit in Sweden for five weeks.
+The same song was also a major hit for Lutricia McNeal in 1996, and was recorded by the Dutch singer Patricia Paay under the title Poor Jeremy in 1977.

+Benton's final album, 1988's Kinetic Voyage was very different from her earlier work.
+This was a largely instrumental new age album for which Benton composed or co-composed all the songs, played piano and synths, and produced and arranged the work in collaboration with Jamil Szmadzinski.

 Personal life

+Benton dated Playboy magazine founder Hugh Hefner from 1969 to 1976.
+Hefner asked Benton to marry him four times, but he was unfaithful during their relationship.
+When Benton pursued a singing career, their relationship deteriorated further as she spent more time on the road touring.

-Benton married real estate developer George Gradow on October 14, 1979.
-They have two children, Alexander (born August 23, 1986) and Ariana (born July 13, 1988).
+She married real estate developer George Gradow on October 14, 1979.
+They have two children, Alexander and Ariana.
 They divide their time between homes in Aspen and Los Angeles.
+Their Aspen home, known as ”The Copper Palace” was designed by architect Bart Prince and featured on MTV's ’’Extreme Cribs’’.